Trivadis/plsql-cop-cli/parser-limitations.md

 The `obpaque_format_spec` clause has to be provided as a string literal or as a subquery returning a CLOB.
 Embedding the driver specific parameters directly is not supported.

 Here are examples of a supported and an unsupported statement.
-These examples are based on [Tim Hall's article "Inline External Teables in Oracle Database 18c"](https://oracle-base.com/articles/18c/inline-external-tables-18c).
+These examples are based on [Tim Hall's article "Inline External Tables in Oracle Database 18c"](https://oracle-base.com/articles/18c/inline-external-tables-18c).

 Supported example: